Seednode/roulette/README.md

 The cache can be regenerated at any time by accessing the `/_/clear_cache` endpoint.

-If `--cache-file` is set, the cache will be loaded on start (if it exists), and compressed via zstd and serialized to disk whenever it is re-generated.
+If `--cache-file` is set, the cache will be loaded from the specified file on start, and written to the file whenever it is re-generated.

 ## Debug